volkmannp/ntbgraphics/README.md

     producing a datamatrix with z-scored values.

-All functions take a **directory** as their input, which specifies the location of the **two files** “Animal List” and “Meta Behavior” (mind correct spelling of these files - functions rely on specific names\!).
+All functions take a **directory** as their input, which specifies the location of the **two files** “Animal List.xlsx” and “Meta Behavior.xlsx” (mind correct spelling of these files - functions rely on specific names\!).
 It is also important that you mind correct **formatting** of your excel files.
 This includes:

   - at least three columns with information about ‘RFID’, ‘Genotype’ and ‘Environmental’ \[Condition\] in your Animal List with these exact